About the Globe

 We have an education programme that focuses on creating work that encourages students and teachers alike to explore big topics through creative and experiential workshops.
 The globe is particularly committed to ensuring that our work has an impact on hard-to-reach young people, and this means that we are always exploring new funding streams to carry on this work.

-At the globe you will find our cosy and welcoming cafe, run in collaboration with Off Grid Gourmet.
+At the globe you will find our cosy and welcoming cafe, run in collaboration with our Globe Kitchen.
 We celebrate food that is sourced and cooked sustainably, allowing our menus to evolve with the seasons.
 Not only do we support the local rural economy, we are certain you will find our menu utterly delicious!

 The globe at hay exists to ensure that audiences from both near and far can find exemplary arts and events, in this unique and rural location.
 We look forward to welcoming you soon.